 SECTION 3 Election and Term of Office.
 The directors shall be elected by a vote of a majority of the Board.
 Each director's position shall be identified by a number beginning with the number one and continuing through the total number of directors (for example, 1 through 15).
 For directors elected in 2009, those directors elected by an even number shall serve until 2010 and those directors identified by an odd number shall serve until 2011.
-Thereafter, all elected directors shall serve for two-year terms, with even-numbered positions to be filled in even-numbered years.
+Thereafter, all elected directors shall serve for two-year terms, with even-numbered positions to be filled in even-numbered years and odd-numbered positions to be filled in odd-numbered years.